splunk/public-o11y-docs/infrastructure/sys-limits.rst

     For example, your default MTS creations per minute limit is 6,000.
 You can max out the MTS creations burst limit in the following ways:

         #.
 Create 60,000 MTS per minute for consecutive or nonconsecutive 20 minutes, then go back to creating 6,000 MTS per minute for the rest of the hour.
         #.
-Spread the burst capacity utilization over the entire hour by creating MTS at the rate of less than or equal to 24,000 per minute.
+Spread the bursting capacity utilization over the entire hour by creating MTS at the rate of less than or equal to 24,000 per minute.

 .. _number-of-dimensions-per-mts: